zephyrproject-rtos/zephyr/samples/net/echo_server/README.rst

 - :file:`prj_sam_e70_xplained.conf`
   Use this for Atmel SMART SAM E70 Xplained board with ethernet.

+- :file:`prj_netusb.conf`
+  Use this for Ethernet over USB setup with supported boards.
+The setup is described in :ref:`usb_device_networking_setup`.

 Build echo-server sample application like this:

 .. zephyr-app-commands::